Aalphakeem-Adroit/requirement-analysis/README.md

 5. **Quality Assurance** – Ensures that the final system satisfies both functional needs (what the system should do) and non-functional needs (performance, security, usability, etc.).

 In short, **requirement analysis is the backbone of successful software development**—without it, projects risk scope creep, budget overruns, and systems that fail to meet user needs.

+## Why is Requirement Analysis Important?

+Requirement Analysis is a **critical phase in the Software Development Life Cycle (SDLC)** because it sets the direction for the entire project.
+A well-executed requirement analysis ensures that the final product delivers value to both the business and its users.
+Below are some key reasons why it is important:

+### 1. Prevents Miscommunication and Misunderstanding
+Clear requirements help ensure that **stakeholders, developers, and testers** share the same understanding of the system.
+This minimizes confusion, reduces conflicting expectations, and aligns everyone toward a common goal.

+### 2. Saves Time and Reduces Costs
+Identifying issues, gaps, or ambiguities **early in the project** is far less costly than discovering them during development or testing.
+Proper requirement analysis prevents unnecessary rework, delays, and budget overruns.

+### 3. Provides a Strong Foundation for Design and Development
+Requirements act as a **blueprint for the system design and coding process**.
+Without a structured set of requirements, developers may build features that don’t align with user needs, leading to wasted effort and poor system quality.

+### 4. Helps Manage Scope and Risks
+By defining the system’s **boundaries and priorities**, requirement analysis reduces the chances of **scope creep** (uncontrolled changes or growth in project scope).
+It also allows teams to anticipate risks and plan mitigation strategies.

+### 5. Improves Quality and User Satisfaction
+Well-defined requirements ensure that the **final system meets both functional and non-functional needs** such as performance, usability, and security.
+This directly contributes to user satisfaction and overall system success.